 If you choose to go by ground from Managua, you can hop on the 'chicken bus' (and don't let anyone tell you it's an Express bus.
 It isn't quick.)
 You will likely be overnight on the bus, arriving into Bluefields around 3 or 4am, then getting on a ferry for another 5 or 6 hours (or longer, depending on water conditions).
 You can also go from El Rama, which takes you on an overnight river cruise before entering the open ocean.

 For an in-depth read on what this mode of travel might have in store for you, read THIS from "Stop Having a Boring Life."
-Rob has traveled the globe, lives on Little Corn Island and really knows what he's talking about.
+Rob has traveled the globe, lived on Little Corn Island for several years, and really knows what he's talking about.
 Costs quoted are in the Nicaragua currency "Cordobas" ($C), otherwise are listed as "US".